webbcam/tiflash/docs/source/cli.rst

       --connection CONNECTION
                             connection type to use for device
       --chip CHIP           core to use
+      -t TIMEOUT, --timeout TIMEOUT
+                            timeout to use for the command
       -F, --fresh           generate new (fresh) ccxml
       -D, --debug           display debugging output